MushroomRL/mushroom-rl/docs/source/mushroom.approximators.rst

 Approximators
 =============

-Mushroom exposes the high-level class ``Regressor`` that can manage any type of function regressor.
+MushroomRL exposes the high-level class ``Regressor`` that can manage any type of function regressor.
 This class is a wrapper for any kind of function approximator, e.g. a scikit-learn approximator or a pytorch neural network.

 Regressor
 ---------

-.. automodule:: mushroom.approximators.regressor
+.. automodule:: mushroom_rl.approximators.regressor
     :members:
     :private-members:
     :inherited-members: